Resources /

 Restoring data is the real challenge.
 Native exports don’t capture metadata, relationships, or custom logic.
 What comes back is often incomplete, disconnected, or outdated.
 Rebuilding takes time.
 Downtime stretches, and teams wait.
 Automated backup changes the equation.

-Flosum’s Backup and Archive offers continuous protection — every change is captured in real time.
-Data, metadata, and relationships, all preserved and restorable to any point.
-No need to piece things together.
-No risk of missing something critical.
+That’s where Flosum comes in.
+Flosum’s Backup and Archive offers continuous protection, capturing every change in real time.
+Data, metadata, and relationships are all preserved and restorable to any point, with no need to piece things together and no risk of missing something critical.
 What was once a time-consuming task becomes a silent safety net.

 To see how automated, in-platform backups can simplify recovery and strengthen compliance, book a demo and explore what Flosum can do behind the scenes.